Have you ever wondered why to learn not so popular or uncommon languages? What are the reasons to study less taught foreign tongues?

 However, you’ll be hard-pressed to find anyone studying Javanese and Bahasa Indonesian anywhere.

-Other languages in this category include Malay, Vietnamese, and Wu, each of which has more speakers than French.
+Other languages in this category include Malay, Vietnamese, and Wu, each with more speakers than French.

-Several foreign languages can be considered in the category of less common tongues.
+Several foreign languages can be considered less common tongues.

 - West Asian Languages – Turkish, Pashto, etc.